nevlatech/ColinRyano/readme.md

 Where the data ends up depends on it's column number and sublime placeholder.
 IE, anything in column one maps to placeholder $1.
 You can use the placeholders out of order or multiple times and you can give them default values, in the event that your data has missing fields.
 If there are more placeholders than columns then the last few placeholders will be either empty or default values.
 If there are more columns than placeholders than SnippetX will use only as many as columns as there are placeholders (Note that the full line would still be replaced).

-Also note that any regular sublime snippet can be used.
+Also note that any regular sublime snippet, except for those that are build it, can be used.
 The only requirement is a TabTrigger.
 Nothing special has to be added to make this work.
 The snippets you use everyday work fine with SnippetX.

 ## License